Hypnosis

 To experience

-a deep trance therapeutically, of course, you need a hypnotist to direct
+a deep trance therapeutically, you generally need a hypnotist to direct

 when so deeply relaxed.